MilaNLProc/simple-generation/README.md

 ### Chat Interface

 The main SimpleGenerator class exposes the method `gui()`.
 If invoked, it fires up a local chat interface to interact with the model.
+Note that, since everything will run locally, you can fill up your VRAM quite easily with long chats.
+Keep an eye on your VRAM usage and clean the chat frequently -- you might notice that memory does not get freed up immediately, but cleaning the chat will reuse the already allocated memory for new chats.

 ```python
 model_name = "mistralai/Mistral-7B-Instruct-v0.2"